Prepping the 2 HC servers

 Enable nesting

-If you're running hyper-v on W10 or WS2016 - like I am- to turn ON the nested VM modus.
+If you're running hyper-v on W10 or WS2016 - like I am- you should not forget to turn ON the nested VM modus.
 It's a hassle, but hyper-v won't install on your hyperconvergence VM's if you don't.

 Since I'm smart and I give my VM's names according to a system, this worked: